 This pasta with ricotta and tomato sauce recipe made me reconcile with ricotta, and that was not a small feat.
 The ricotta helps to tone down the sweetness coming from the shallots and the tomato puree and binds the ingredients together beautifully.
-It makes for a luscious sauce that coats the pasta perfectly!
+It makes for a luscious and creamy tomato sauce that coats the pasta perfectly!

-There is still a long way for me to go in order not to think that putting ricotta in cheesecakes is an atrocity.
+There is still a long way for me not to think that putting ricotta in cheesecakes is an atrocity.
 Who would prefer a ricotta cheesecake with a gritty texture to a silky smooth cream cheese one?
 Really who?
 I want an explanation.
 But I digress.
-In this recipe though, the ricotta is a true asset as it rounds up the flavors of the sauce while making it creamier.
+With this pasta with ricotta and tomato sauce though, the ricotta is a true asset as it rounds up the flavors of the sauce while making it richer.

 This pasta with ricotta and tomato sauce recipe comes from one of my dearest friends who made it for me the last time she visited.
-I couldn’t believe I was actually enjoying something with ricotta in it so I had to ask for the recipe.
+I couldn’t believe I actually was enjoying something with ricotta in it so I had to ask for the recipe.
 Technically it used to be a lasagna recipe with layers upon layers of finely cut summer vegetables mixed in the sauce, lasagna sheets, bechamel sauce, and a copious amount of grated cheese.

 However, I decided to turn her recipe into something lighter, something I could make with cupboard staples anytime I felt like it.
 I really liked the consistency the ricotta brought to the tomato sauce and I didn’t want to have to wait to have enough time to make lasagna to be able to enjoy it.
 Making pasta with ricotta and tomato sauce is way simpler than making lasagna from scratch but it is still plenty flavorful and comforting to boot.